 Isopropyl alcohol is also used as a topical rub to help relieve minor muscle pain.

-However, when we studied the packaging of some of the ointments containing the chemical compound, it warned against taking by mouth, or using on open wounds, sunburnt, windburned, dry, chapped, or irritated skin and also to rinse with water if the product got into the eyes, nose, mouth, rectum, or vagina.
+However, when we studied the packaging of some of the ointments containing the chemical compound, it warned against taking by mouth, or using on open wounds, sunburnt, windburned, dry, chapped, or irritated skin and also to rinse with water if the product got into the eyes, nose, mouth, rectum.
 They mostly also noted that Isopropyl alcohol was not to be considered a substitute for other types of alcohol and hence should not be drunk.
 As per medical journals, Isopropyl Alcohol can also cause allergic reactions in some people, such as hives, difficulty in breathing, swelling and a burning feeling on the face, lips, tongue, throat or internal organs if ingested.

 Moreover, when used as a solvent, especially for oral application, it is mixed in a very specific chemical percentage, in a laboratory setting, to avoid any immediate reactions.
 The liquid in the Magic 8 Ball its majorly Isoporyl Alcohol with the aniline Colorant Dye – in an unknown chemical percentage, which makes it highly dangerous and risky.
 Moreover, Isoporyl Alcohol is also a flammable compound which makes it decidedly hazardous if released from its original container.
 Some studies also suggest the presence of Methanol which, if ingested, can make a person go blind.